Skip to main content

 Family Planning Tasmania

-Family Planning Tasmania is a non-for profit organisation that assists with sexual and reproductive health services including STI testing, access to contraception and access to termination of pregnancy.
+Family Planning Tasmania is a not-for profit organisation that assists with sexual and reproductive health services including STI testing, access to contraception and access to termination of pregnancy.
 You can find current fees here.
 It is always best to schedule an appointment as walk in appointments are not always available.
 Family Planning Tasmania is based in Launceston, Glenorchy and Burnie.

 Website: www.fpt.org.au